dolphinsec/nodoc/README.md

 ## Contribution

 We welcome any contributions to this project.
-Please feel free to fork the project and raise any pull requests to be merged back in.
+Please checkout the contributing guide [here](/CONTRIBUTING.md).

 ## Anything else?